dry5kulll/OverTheWire/Leviathan/README.md

 ### Leviathan 2:

-- Description:
+- **Description:**
     - In this challenge, there is an executable file `printfile` that prints the content of any file that is specified.
-I tried to get the password for the next level
+I tried to get the password for the next level for it but it didn't allow me to read that file.
+    - Next, I used ltrace command to see what library calls are made & found that it was using cat command to read the file.
 - Commands:
     -